Ongoing

 Alternatives considered:

-External storage for study materials
+External storage for documents

 Reasoning: